mertvn/vnsorter/README.md

     query VNDB again
     this setting controls both the creation and the processing of !vnsorter.json files

+"recursive_extraction": true or false

+    Try to find VNs in the subfolders of your source folder.
+Not recommended, may result in weird bugs

+"move": true or false

+    Move files instead of copying

 ### You probably want to leave these on their default settings

 "smart_querying": true or false

     If there any Japanese characters in the filename, search only by original title, if not then search only by Latin title.
-    Set this to false if you are searching non-Japanese games.
+    Set this to false if you are sorting non-Japanese games.

 "blacklist": true or false